Tylogix - iSeries SQL Tips and Techniques

 OBJLIB/SAMPLEPGM

-sample procedure, using a cursor.
-It updates each record with a distinct
+is a sample procedure, using a cursor.
+It updates each record

 --------------------------------------------------------------------------------